-First Solar has an enterprise risk management process that includes identifying entity-level risks and opportunities via a forward-looking view (a three-year horizon).
-Risks are assessed on their likelihood, impact and velocity, based on residual risk, i.e. remaining risk after action and control activities to reduce the impact and likelihood of an adverse event have been undertaken.
+As part of its Enterprise Risk Management (ERM) approach, First Solar has identified various risk areas across the company with specific risk owners and risk domains.
+The risk owners review the risk scorecards for each risk area on a semi-annual basis with certain members of the executive leadership team including the Chief Executive Officer (CEO).
+The risk scorecards capture the company leadership's view of enterprise risks and risk trends over an up to 5 year horizon.
+Longer term risks may be identified where relevant.
+Enterprise-impacting, emerging, transient and cross-functional risks are assessed on their trend and net risk exposure considering mitigation efforts.
+Enterprise risks are grouped by Perceived Organizational Priority (Priority 1, 2 and 3).
+Priority 1 risks are defined as having potential for significant negative consequences to the business, e.g. disruptions to production which result in loss of sales, loss of market share and/or reputational damage.
 Our definition for a substantive financial impact is a major impact on business, strategy, reputation, operational milestones, talent loss, or financial loss e.g. direct loss or opportunity cost of more than \$50 million (medium-high impact) to more than \$100 million (high impact).
 Substantive strategic impacts on our business include a major impact on our strategy, major financial overrun, and/or failure to meet our key strategic goals.
 Our definition of substantive risk applies to both direct operations and our supply chain.

-Natural disasters such as floods and disruptions to our utility water supply that affect a plant's ability to produce and perform process development activities are water risks that could generate substantive change to our business.
+Natural disasters such as floods and disruptions to our utility water supply that affect a plant's ability to produce and perform process development activities are physical water risks that could generate substantive change to our business.
 These risks would likely result in us losing some production for a while, until we are able to bring the affected buildings back to production.
 In this case, substantive risk is defined in terms of its impact on our overall production.
-Our 2019 exit rate nameplate capacity was 1.9 gigawatts (GW)DC in Ohio, 1.2 GW DC in Malaysia, and 2.4 GW DC in Vietnam.
+As of March 2021, our global nameplate manufacturing capacity amounted to 7.9 gigawatts (GW).